2012 Hong Kong legislative election in New Territories East

 These are the New Territories East results of the 2012 Hong Kong legislative election.
 The election was held on 9 September 2012 and all 9 seats in New Territories East where consisted of North District, Tai Po District, Sai Kung District and Sha Tin District were contested.
 The pro-democracy camp strategically succeeded in holding six seats with only 56.9% of the votes.
 Raymond Chan Chi-chuen of the People Power and Gary Fan of Neo Democrats were elected for the first time.
-Former Civic Party legislator also returned to the LegCo representing the newly formed Labour Party.
+Former Civic Party legislator Fernando Cheung also returned to the LegCo representing the newly formed Labour Party.